The following is from my post, “What’s the big idea?”

 What is most important to me is that my experiences with art matter to me on a personal level.
 There is so much going on out there and I don’t want to miss anything that could totally blow my mind.
 On the other hand, there is so much going on out there that it’s often a hit or miss.
 Easing myself into the art world has thus been a slow process.

-Note: I would like to think of these posts not as book reviews but responses to what I read, so I may go off on tangents… or I may not have much to say.
-(LOL) In any case, I’ve broken down my response and I begin with a set of questions.
+Note: I would like to think of these posts not as book reviews but responses to what I read.
+It’s quite lengthy, so I’ve broken down my response and I begin with a set of questions.

 1) The author is a professor of philosophy, which I found interesting.
 When I think of modern art, I think of it as a philosophical field, where one may apply certain ideas and let them play out and be seen or considered on an aesthetic and/or intellectual level.
 The product does not have to be beautiful; it simply has to make you think, and to me, that sounds like philosophy, only with a lot of bells and whistles and shiny bits.